 I'm David Watkins: developer, video editor, technology enthusiast, and musician.
 I graduated from Champlain College in Burlington, VT in 2013, where I received my Bachelor of Science in Computer Information Technology and a minor in Web Development.
 Some of my personal projects include Rescroller for Chrome and a Champlain College shuttle tracker for Android.
-Currently, I'm a junior software engineer at Zenput, a small company in San Francisco that provides businesses with tools to analyze and collaborate on real-time data, collected via a mobile app by employees in the field.
+Currently, I'm a software engineer at Zenput, a small company in San Francisco that provides businesses with tools to analyze and collaborate on real-time data, collected via a mobile app by employees in the field.
 I believe technology has the potential to improve our lives in exciting, creative, and unexpected ways.
 This is my personal website, so please feel free to read more about me, explore my portfolio, or contact me.

 Thank you, and I hope you enjoy your stay.

 —David Owen Frederic Watkins

 I was born and raised in Southern California.
 After attending VanDamme Academy and Sage Hill School, I enrolled at Champlain College in Burlington, VT in 2009 (having applied to several schools across the country).
 Attracted to its small community, tech-related curriculum, liberal arts core, and college town setting, I am proud in my choice.
 At Champlain, I pursued information technology and web programming, developed an Android app to track the school's shuttle system, proposed and created a housing registration webapp, lived in Montréal for one outstanding, dance-worthy semester, and—perhaps most importantly—made some amazing lifetime friends.
 In May, 2013 (on Star Wars Day), I graduated magna cum laude with my peers.
 After working on personal projects and freelancing for Access Burlington, I am currently a software engineer at Zenput in San Francisco, CA.